Heidi Thorne is a business author with 25 years experience in marketing and sales including a decade in the hotel and trade show industries.

 Creating Boundaries and Possibilities for Brain Picks

-As a consultant active in the networking scene, you will likely receive invitations for coffee, meals or phone meetings with new connections.
+As a consultant active in the networking scene, you will likely receive invitations for coffee, meals, or phone meetings with new connections.
 These meetings can be very important for building rapport with potential clients and referral partners.
 So, yes, accept invitations from those you feel could be relevant connections.

 From my experience, these meetings are usually very enjoyable and deepen important friendships.
 But you need to be extremely vigilant and listen carefully for statements like those highlighted at the beginning of the article.
 When they occur, you need to sidestep answering and suggest that those issues be addressed in a separate (PAID, we hope!) session dedicated to addressing the person's needs.
-Best way to be ready is to have a response script prepared and practiced.
+The best way to be ready is to have a response script prepared and practiced.

-Brain Pick Script Elements:
+Brain Pick Script Elements

 - Acknowledge the person's need and the importance of addressing it.